nickyhajal/world-domination-summit/_content/2015-world-record.md

 **What are you serving for breakfast?**

-We're working with a number of local vendors to assemble a top notch à la carte menu.
-It won't be finalized until just before the event.
-We can only assure you that it will be delicious.
-Waffles seem like a strong bet.
+We're working with several local vendors to assemble a delicious catered breakfast.
+While the menu is not yet finalized, we're planning some light breakfast appetizers, a main course, and stroopwafels for dessert.
+Yum.

 **Can I bring a friend?**